 Moving up to Year 7 does not have to be a daunting time for students and their parents/carers.
 At Kinver High we go to great lengths to ensure that this transition runs smoothly.
-The strong pastoral system at the school greatly supports this process by ensuring that each student has two personal tutors in their form groups, as well as support from Heads of Year, Pastoral Support Officers, and a number of other Senior Staff.
+The strong pastoral system at the school greatly supports this process by ensuring that each student has two personal tutors in their form groups, as well as support from Heads of House, Pastoral Support Officers, and a number of other Senior Staff.

 The size and friendly nature of Kinver High, combined with the aforementioned network ensures a wealth of expertise is on hand to assist students in realising their full potential.
 We pride ourselves on the fact that each student is valued for who they are and as a school community we readily celebrate our many successes.

 All of the staff at Kinver High School and Sixth Form firmly believe that education should not be a transient process which concludes with external examinations at the age of 18 years.
 In view of this, Kinver High School now incorporates a successful Learning Skills programme into the curriculum for all Year 7 pupils.
 The programme, which consists of a double teaching period every week, is based around the principles of Personal Learning and Thinking Skills (PLTS) helps to equip students with the skills necessary to become successful, confident lifelong learners.